 8. Booking of travel tickets and rules for travelling

 The selected applicants shall start their journey in a country which is part of DiscoverEU (see point 2 – Eligible applicants) and travel to at least one country, which is also part of DiscoverEU and which is different from the country of departure.
-The travel pass can be used in their residency country only for the outbound and inbound travel.
-Young people can travel between 1 day and up to one month inclusive.
-The travel period should take place between 1 March 2023 and 29 February 2024.
-During their one-month travel period, young people have a set number of days when they can travel.
+The overall trip can last from a minimum of 1 day to a maximum of 1 month inclusive.
+The trip should fall within the period 15 June 2023 and 30 September 2024.
+The travel pass can be used in their residency country only for one outbound and one inbound travel.

 Travel passes for the selected applicants will be booked, purchased and delivered by the contractor designated by the European Commission and EACEA.
 Selected applicants should not, under any circumstances, book passes by themselves or via a travel agency.
 Passes purchased directly by the selected applicants shall not be reimbursed.

-The contractor designated by the European Commission and EACEA will contact the selected applicants and give them access to a mobile application.
+The contractor designated by the European Commission and EACEA will contact the selected applicants and give them access to a mobile application, the DiscoverEU Travel App.
 This app will provide access to support and will give suggestions for participants to design their itineraries and prepare their travel.
-In the mobile application, a DiscoverEU digital discount card will be available to all the participants.
+In the mobile application, a digital discount card (European Youth Card) will be available to all the participants.

 As a basic rule, the selected applicants will have the choice between the 2 following travel options:

 Flexible travel option

 |The dates on which the selected applicants can travel remain flexible until the travel pass and selected travel days have been activated by the applicant.||Selected applicants will communicate to the contractor their desired travel itinerary with fixed travel days and times and pre-defined destinations.
 The travel dates and destinations cannot be modified once the fixed ticket has been booked.
 Travel should take place in a period of up to one month.|